 Joshua Tree is a unique and magical place, located in the heart of Southern California’s High Desert, approximately 130 miles from Los Angeles.
 Planning a visit to the park?
-Follow our easy top tips and list of must-see recommendations of things to do when visiting Joshua Tree National Park.
+Follow our easy top tips and list of must-see recommendations when visiting Joshua Tree National Park.

 About Joshua Tree National Park

 The park is named after the iconic Joshua Tree, which gained a lot of popularity from the U2 album during the late 80s.

 “Joshua Tree” actually comes from Mormon settlers who crossed the Mojave Desert in the mid-19th century.
 The tree’s unique shape reminded them of a Biblical story in which Joshua reaches his hands up to the sky in prayer.

 1. Hidden Valley and Barker Dam Nature Trail